NEA Art Works: Limited Grants in Multiple Disciplines

 The NEA funds projects only.

 - A project may consist of one or more specific events or activities; it may be a part of an applicant’s regular season or activities.
 Organizations that undertake a single short-term project in a year — a ten-day jazz festival, for example — could apply for that event, or they could identify certain components (such as the presentation of a key artist and the associated activities) as their project.
 Describe the activities for which our support is requested, and provide specific information on the artists, productions, venues, distribution plans, etc., that will be involved.

 - Organizations may apply for any or all phases of a project, from its planning through its implementation.

 - A project does not have to be new.
 Excellent existing projects can be just as competitive as new activities.

 - Projects do not need to be large.
-The Arts Endowment welcomes small projects that can make a difference in a community or field.
+We welcome small projects that can make a difference in a community or field.

 - Projects may be in any of the Arts Endowment’s artistic disciplines.